percona/pg_tde/documentation/documentation-contributing.md

 - Select the **Create a new branch for this commit** and name your branch
 - Click **Propose changes** to create the pull request

 4. GitHub creates a branch and a commit for your changes.
 It loads a new page on which you can open a pull request to Percona.
-The page shows the base branch (the one you offer your changes for) your commit message and a diff (a visual representation of your changes against the original page).
+The page shows the base branch (the one you offer your changes for), your commit message, and a diff (a visual representation of your changes against the original page).
 This allows you to make any last-minute changes.
 When you are ready, click the **Create pull request** button.

 5. Your changes will be reviewed and merged into the documentation.